-Date: 05 July 2024 Our ref: 477066 Your ref: 222625
+Date: 15 July 2024 Our ref: 481785 Your ref: P222829/F

 Customer Services Hornbeam House Crewe Business Park Electra Way Crewe Cheshire CW1 6GJ

 T 0300 060 3900

 Planning

 Herefordshire Council

 Plough Lane

 Hereford

 HR4 0LE

 BY EMAIL ONLY

-fran.lancaster@herefordshire.gov.uk
+Josh.Evans@herefordshire.gov.uk

-Dear Fran
+Dear Joshua

-Planning consultation: Revised HRA & Appropriate Assessment - Retention of slurry tank lagoon for the storage of dirty water only.

-Location: Much Fawley Farm, Fawley Chapel Road, Fawley, Hereford HR1 4SP.
+Planning consultation: P222829/F - HRA - Proposed new dwelling.

-Thank you for your consultation on the above dated and received by Natural England on 23 June 2024.
-Natural England is a non-departmental public body.
+Location: Land adjacent Lanivet Cottage, The Doward, Whitchurch, Ross-on-Wye, Herefordshire HR9 6DZ Thank you for your consultation on the above dated and received by Natural England on 08 July 2024 Natural England is a non-departmental public body.
 Our statutory purpose is to ensure that the natural environment is conserved, enhanced, and managed for the benefit of present and future generations, thereby contributing to sustainable development.
 European site - River Wye SAC The application site is within the catchment of the River Wye Special Area of Conservation (SAC) which is a European designated site (also commonly referred to as Natura 2000 sites), and therefore has the potential to affect its interest features.
 European sites are afforded protection under the Conservation of Habitats and Species Regulations 2017, as amended (the 'Habitats Regulations').
 The SAC is notified at a national level as the River Wye Site of Special Scientific Interest.
-(See here for information on the European Site Conservation Objectives for River Wye SAC.)
-Natural England notes that your authority, as competent authority, has undertaken an appropriate assessment of the proposal, in accordance with regulation 63 of the Conservation of Species and Habitats Regulations 2017 (as amended).
+Natural England notes that your authority, as competent authority, has undertaken an appropriate assessment of the proposal, in accordance with Regulation 63 of the Conservation of Species and Habitats Regulations 2017 (as amended).
 Natural England is a statutory consultee on the appropriate assessment stage of the Habitats Regulations Assessment process, and a competent authority should have regard to Natural England's advice.
-Your appropriate assessment concludes that your authority is not able to ascertain that the proposal will not result in adverse effects on the integrity of any of the European sites in question.
-Having considered the assessment, and the measures proposed to mitigate for any adverse effects, Natural England concurs with the conclusion you have drawn that it is not possible to ascertain that the proposal will not result in adverse effects on site integrity.
-Natural England advises that the proposal does not provide enough information and/or certainty to enable adverse effects on site integrity to be ruled out.
-Regulation 63 states that a competent authority may agree to a plan or project only after having ascertained that it will not adversely affect the integrity of the European site, subject to the exceptional tests set out in regulation 64 of the Conservation of Habitats and Species Regulations 2017 (as amended).
-As the conclusion of your Habitats Regulations Assessment states that it cannot be ascertained that the proposal will not adversely affect the integrity of the European site, your authority cannot permit the proposal unless it passes the tests of regulation 64; that is that there are no alternatives and the proposal must be carried out for imperative reasons of overriding public interest.
-Your authority may now wish to consider the exceptional tests set out within regulation 64.
-Specific guidance about these tests can be found at: Habitats regulations assessments: protecting a European site - GOV.UK (www.gov.uk) Other advice In addition, Natural England would advise on the following issues.
+Your appropriate assessment concludes that the proposal may result in adverse effects on the integrity of any of the sites in question and further information is required.
+Natural England agrees with the assessment conclusions.
+Regulation 63 states that a competent authority may agree to a plan or project only after having ascertained that it will not adversely affect the integrity of the European site, subject to the exceptional tests set out in Regulation 64 of the Conservation of Habitats and Species Regulations 2017 (as amended).
+As the conclusion of your Habitats Regulations Assessment states that it cannot be ascertained that the proposal will not adversely affect the integrity of the European site, your authority cannot permit the proposal unless it passes the tests of Regulation 64; that is that there are no alternatives and the proposal must be carried out for imperative reasons of overriding public interest.
+Your authority may now wish to consider the exceptional tests set out within Regulation 64 Specific guidance about these tests can be found at: Guidance on the application of article 6(4).
+Should the developer wish to explore options for avoiding or mitigating the effects described above, we advise they speak to the council in the first instance.
+If Natural England's advice is required then this may be available through our Discretionary Advice Service.
+Further general advice on the protected species and other natural environment issues is provided at Annex A. Should the proposal change, please consult us again.